 Statistics regularly show that females are underrepresented in STEM related job fields, and STEM education is geared towards breaking traditional gender roles, and getting female students interested and confident in science and math.

 Lucky for parents and educators, STEM works directly with the way children’s minds naturally learn and work.
-Many STEM activities are made to feel like games and play, instead of traditional school activities.
+Many STEM after school enrichment programs are made to feel like games and play, instead of traditional school activities.
 It shouldn’t take much work to get your child excited about STEM time.

 Be sure to encourage your child’s curiosity, their desire to ask questions, and their drive to explore.
 During play times offer open ended toys (i.e. wooden blocks and arches, play silk, nesting toys, magnetic tiles, marbles, figurines), and building materials (i.e. plastic cups, wooden craft sticks, glue, paper, rulers, cardboard tubes or boxes) on a regular basis.